Musabbihakamal/Physical-AI-and-Humanoid-Book-/frontend/docs/physical-ai/module-3-ai-robot-brain.md

 # Module 3: The AI-Robot Brain (NVIDIA Isaac™)

-## Summary
-This module covers advanced perception and training for humanoid robots using NVIDIA Isaac ecosystem.
-You'll learn about Isaac Sim for photorealistic simulation, Isaac ROS for hardware-accelerated perception, and Nav2 for path planning in humanoid navigation.

 ## Learning Objectives
 By the end of this module, you will be able to: